-The Oso Parkway Bridge Project consists of constructing an overcrossing bridge structure for a portion of Oso Parkway to allow the future connection of Los Patrones Parkway to the 241 Toll Road.
+The Oso Parkway Bridge Project consisted of constructing an overcrossing bridge structure for a portion of Oso Parkway to allow the connection of Los Patrones Parkway to the 241 Toll Road.
 The bridge features six lanes (three in each direction), sidewalks and dedicated bike lanes for public use.
 Pedestrian access to Tesoro High School is improved with construction of a new sidewalk on the south side of Oso Parkway.

 Los Patrones Parkway is currently under construction by Rancho Mission Viejo as a four-lane transportation corridor that extends from Cow Camp Road to Oso Parkway.
 Los Patrones Parkway will terminate at Oso Parkway via a northbound off ramp and a southbound on ramp.
-The Oso Parkway Bridge project includes constructing the roadway to connect the north end of Los Patrones Parkway to the 241 Toll Road under the bridge structure.
+The Oso Parkway Bridge Project included constructing the roadway connecting the north end of Los Patrones Parkway to the 241 Toll Road under the bridge structure.

-- The project’s estimated cost is $30 million
+- The project’s estimated cost is nearly $40 million

 - View the Oso Parkway Bridge Fact Sheet (PDF)